 Whether you’re a veteran trader or a new investor, we know that information rules the stock market.
 While trading hours are only open for eight hours per day, stock market news comes 24/7.
 Now more than ever it’s important to have updated news available.
 And have it immediately accessible whenever you need it.
-With so much of our trading done right on our smartphones these days, it makes sense to have the best news apps as well.
+So much of our trading done right on our smartphones these days.
+I t makes sense to have the best news apps as well.
 So which apps are the best stock market news apps?

 There’s a long list of them.
 Some you know, others you may not.
 A lot of them are free.
 But some of them you have to pay for.
 Choosing the right stock market news app can be overwhelming.
 But luckily for you we’ve got you covered!
 Check out our list of the best stock market news apps to help you with trading today!

-Like I said, there’s a lot of free information available on the internet if you know where to find it.
+Like I said, there’s a lot of free information available on the internet.
+You just need to know where to find it.
 Many of these will have premium memberships you can sign up for.

 Twitter: Not exactly what you were expecting right?
 Twitter is actually the dominant social media platform for breaking news of any kind.
 FinTwit or Financial Twitter is an excellent source for free investing news and advice.